gdm413229/swwmgz_m/README.md

  * +20000 if the enemy killed is a boss.
  * +5000 if you've killed the last enemy in the map.

+You are also given +1000 points for each secret found, +5000 if it's the final secret.
+Countable items give +250 points each or +2500 if it's the final item.

 Score is currently for show, but it'll have some functionality added later on, perhaps to purchase stuff in a store menu.